 Chrome / Internet Explorer 11 / Microsoft Edge

-.onion domains resolve automatically for the following browser version
+As of this writing, .onion domains resolve automatically for the following browser versions

 - Microsoft Edge 38